 Winters in Antarctica are slower-paced.
 The population drops.
 There is less frenzied energy.
 Empty tables in the galley.
 Shorter lines.
 Empty hallways.
 Time to work on longer-term projects, both professional and personal.
 Time for introspection, deliberation, binge-watching shows, and maybe picking up a new hobby or two.

-And, of course, complete and utter dependence on our critical life-safety systems – fuel, electricity, heat, water, wastewater, communications, food service, medical care.
+And, of course, complete and utter dependence on our critical life-safety systems – fuel, electricity, heat, water, wastewater, communications, food, medical care.
 None of us will last long in the Antarctic night, and our preparations reflect that.
 It’s been a unique experience getting up-close with the systems that sustain us.
 Infrastructure is truly front-and-center, because how well we maintain these systems is, quite literally, a matter of life or death.